 Apple TV uses these network ports for communications on your network:

-- TCP port 123 is used to communicate with a network time server.
+- UDP port 123 is used to communicate with a network time server.

 - TCP port 3689 is used to communicate with iTunes using the iTunes Library Sharing feature.